abhaygutte013/AbhayGutte_Task32/README.md

-# Offline Chess Game ♟️
+# React Chess Game
+## About Project
-This project is a simple offline chess game made using React.js.
-The purpose of this project is to create a chess game where two players can play on the same computer.
-Players can move pieces, capture opponent pieces, and the game checks important chess rules like legal moves, check, and checkmate.
+This project is made using React JS.
+It is a browser-based chess game where two players can play chess by following standard chess rules.
-I created this project to learn more about React components, state management, and handling complex game logic.
+The main aim of this project is to understand how React state management works and how complex game logic can be implemented using components and utility functions.
+In this project, I created a chess board, implemented piece movements, turn management, check and checkmate detection, timers, captured pieces tracking, move history, undo functionality, and pawn promotion.

 ## Features

+- Complete 8x8 chess board
+- Display all chess pieces
-- Two player offline chess game
+- Move pieces according to chess rules
-- White and Black player turns
+- Turn based gameplay
-- Legal chess move checking
+- Legal move highlighting
+- Pawn first double move
+- Pawn capture
+- En passant support
+- Castling support
+- Pawn promotion
 - Check detection
 - Checkmate detection
-- Player countdown timer
-- Move history display
 - Captured pieces display
+- Move notation display
-- Undo move option
+- Undo previous move
 - Restart game option
-- Pawn promotion
-- Castling support
+- Player timers
+- Responsive chess board design

 ## Technologies Used

-- React.js
+- React JS
 - JavaScript
-- HTML
+- React Hooks (useState, useEffect)
 - CSS
 - Vite

-## Project Folder Structure
+## Folder Structure

 -src{app.jsx,app.css,index.css,main.jsx}
 -components{chessboard.jsx,timer.jsx,square.jsx}
--utils{checklogic.js,checkmatelogic.js,notation.js,initialboard.js,pawnmoves.js,piecemoves.js}
+-utils{checklogic.js,checkmatelogic.js,notation.js,initialboard.js,pawnmoves.js,piecemoves.js,pathCheck.js}

-## How to Run the Project
+## How to Run

-Follow these steps to run the project on your system.
-### 1. Clone the repository
-git clone <repository-link>
-### 2. Open the project folder
-cd chess-game
-### 3. Install dependencies
-npm install
-### 4. Start the development server
+1. First install all packages:npm install

-npm run dev
+2. Start the project:npm run dev
-After running the command, Vite will provide a local server link.
-Open the link in your browser:http://localhost:5173/

-## How To Play
-1. The game starts with the White player turn.
-2. Click on any chess piece.
-3. Possible moves will be highlighted.
-4. Click on the square where you want to move the piece.
-5. After a successful move, the turn changes to the other player.
-6. The game continues until checkmate or the timer finishes.
+3. Open browser and visit:http://localhost:5173/

+## What I Learned

+While creating this project I learned how to manage complex state in React using useState and useEffect.
+I learned how to divide a large application into smaller reusable components like ChessBoard, Square, and Timer.
+I also understood how game logic works by creating separate utility files for piece movement, check detection, and checkmate detection.
+Another thing I learned was how to handle user interaction, update the board dynamically, and maintain game information like moves, captured pieces, and timers.

-## Problems Faced During Development
+## Challenges I Faced

-While developing this project, I faced some difficulties:
-- Managing the board state after every move
-- Switching turns between white and black players
-- Implementing movement rules for different pieces
-- Detecting check and checkmate situations
-- Updating captured pieces correctly
-- Managing the timer for both players
-- Fixing bugs related to React state updates
-These problems were solved by separating different logic into different files and improving state handling.
+At first I found it difficult to manage the movement rules of different chess pieces because every piece has different conditions.
+I faced issues while implementing check and checkmate detection because the program needed to check every possible move before deciding the game status.
+Handling special moves like castling, en passant, and pawn promotion also required extra logic.
+I also faced some import and file structure errors while connecting different utility files.
+After organizing the project properly, the errors were fixed.

 ## Future Improvements

-Some improvements that can be added in the future:
+Some features can still be added like:
-- Add online multiplayer support
+- Online multiplayer mode
-- Add chess AI opponent
+- AI opponent using chess engine
-- Improve user interface
+- Move validation with complete FIDE rules
-- Add save and load game feature
+- Game save and load option
-- Add better chess notation system
+- Player profiles
+- Chess opening suggestions
+- Better animations for piece movement
+- Sound effects

 ## Conclusion

+This project helped me understand React concepts in a practical way.
+I learned how to manage complex application states, create reusable components, and implement logic-heavy applications.
+Building this chess game improved my understanding of JavaScript problem solving and React component communication.
+Overall, it was a challenging but useful project for improving my frontend development skills.
 This project helped me understand React concepts like components, state, and event handling.
 Creating a chess game was challenging because many rules have to work together, but it helped me improve my problem-solving and coding skills.